TareqK/Compiler-Construction-Course/Notes/languageTranslation.markdown

 code is assembly or machine language, the translator is called a **Compiler**.

+### Compilers
 given the above, a compiler is defined as :

 > An Algorithm that Translates High Level Language Program
 > to an Assembly Program or a Machine Language Program.

-The Process of compilation and excecution, for say, C code is :
+The Process of compilation and execution, for say, C code is :

 >       	    	                     Library Linking             Input Data
 >           	    	                            V                         V
 > 		Source Code(*.c) -> Compiler(gcc) -> Object Code(*.obj) -> Executable Code(*.bin) -> Output Data
+>

+A Compiler **generates** Object Code(Machine Code).
+This is in contrast with an **Interpreter**

+### Interpreters

+A Simple definition of an interpreter is:

+> An Interpreter is an Algorithm that Translates the Source Code to
+> an Intermediate Code which is Executed by Another Algorithm(Program)
+> with the Input Data to Produce the Output Data.

+The General process of interpretation is :

+>       	    	                    				     Input Data
+>           	    	                                              V
+> 		Source Code -> Interpreter -> Intermediate Code -> Another Algorithm -> Output Data
 >